-At 31 December 2021, Athora's Available Statutory Capital on an EBS basis was €4,662 million (2020: €4,890 million).
-Within this, €3,742 million (2020: €4,036 million) was categorised as Tier 1, the highest quality capital, mainly consisting of common share capital and share premium, statutory economic surplus, preferred shares and restricted Tier 1 notes (which are classified as Tier 1 ancillary capital).
-Tier 2 capital of €920 million (2020: €854 million) related to three subordinated debt instruments.
+At 31 December 2022, Athora's Available Statutory Capital, on an EBS basis, was €5,204 million (2021: €4,662 million).
+Within this, €4,044 million (2021: €3,742 million) was categorised as Tier 1, the highest quality capital, mainly consisting of common share capital and share premium, statutory economic surplus, preferred shares and restricted Tier 1 notes (which are classified as Tier 1 ancillary capital).
+Tier 2 capital of €910 million (2021: €920 million) related to four subordinated debt instruments.
+Tier 3 capital of €250 million (2021: nil) relates to an unsecured term loan.

-The following charts show the composition of the group's undiversified ECR by BSCR risk category.
+The following charts show the composition of the Group's undiversified ECR by BSCR risk category:

-The largest components of the undiversified ECR are market risk (which includes fixed income investment risk, interest rate, liquidity risk and other market risks) and long-term insurance risk, which is the risk that the frequency or severity of insured events may be worse than expected and includes expenses risk.
+The largest components of the undiversified ECR are market risk (which includes fixed income investment risk, interest rate and liquidity risk and other market risks) and long-term insurance risk, which is the risk that the frequency or severity of insured events may be worse than expected and includes expenses risk.

-Further details of our capital management objectives and policies, and our regulatory capital position at 31 December 2021, including group solvency sensitivities, are set out in section 5 of this FCR.
+Further details of our capital management objectives and policies, and our regulatory capital position at 31 December 2022, including group solvency sensitivities, are set out in section 5 of this FCR.